The Wizard

 Spells

 Wizards get a random one for free at level 1.
 They’re stored in your Psyche and you spend Spell Dice to cast them.
+Certain spells are permanent but require a sigil slot to maintain.

 How GLOG spells work